-The School of Forestry and Environmental Studies offers a course-based Master of Environmental Management and a Master of Environmental Science, which has a strong research component.
+Yale School of the Environment offers a course-based Master of Environmental Management and a Master of Environmental Science, that has a strong research component.

 The Industrial Environmental Management (IEM) program aims to equip students with an integrated set of skills with which to tackle the complex, multifaceted environmental problems facing industrial and corporate managers.
 The core intellectual framework for IEM is the systems science of industrial ecology, which examines materials, water and energy in a common framework.
 Students can pursue specialization and certification through the M.E.M. program in Industrial Ecology and Green Chemistry.